Bacce/systemStatusScreen/Readme.md

 https://medium.com/@makosbab/szerver-kijelz%C5%91vel-h%C3%A1zilag-db08db5424c3

-It is fairly simple, the display shows whatever it receives through serial, and the server is checks every 10s whats up and sends it to the display.
+It is fairly simple, the display shows whatever it receives through serial, and the server checks every 60s whats up and sends it to the display.

 folders: